ArkMan13/Chocolate-Cake-Recipe/README.md

-This the Recipe for a perfect Hershey's chocolate cake, it use various items to make and tastes delicious.
+This the Recipe for a perfect Hershey's chocolate cake, it uses various items to make and tastes delicious.